Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Research methodology and empirical setup

 \subsection{General framework}

-Our framework evaluates the performance of LLMs using two prompting strategies, Zero-Shot Prompt (ZSP) and Chain-of-Thoughts (CoT).
+Our framework evaluates the performance of LLMs using two prompting strategies, zero-shot and chain-of-thought, while few-shot prompting is intentionally excluded from the present study.
+Our objective is not to maximise LLM performance through in-context or demonstration-based learning, but to evaluate how LLMs perform as assistive tools when used in an out-of-the-box manner, without curated examples or expert-provided templates.
+In the context of discrete choice modelling, few-shot prompting would require supplying example utility specifications and modelling decisions, thereby embedding domain expertise and behavioural assumptions directly into the prompt.
+This would confound the assessment of the LLMs’ intrinsic reasoning and specification capabilities.
+Moreover, most applied researchers and practitioners currently interact with LLMs using zero-shot or lightly structured prompts rather than creating few-shot prompts.
+We therefore focus on ZSP and CoT prompting to isolate the role of reasoning guidance while preserving external validity.\\

 In our context, the ZSP template asked the LLM to suggest and estimate (where feasible) model specifications without detailed contextual guidance.
-In contrast, the CoT template instructs the LLM to (i) perform a descriptive analysis of the dataset, (ii) apply behavioural constraints commonly used in discrete choice modelling (e.g., negative cost sensitivity), and (iii) generate a structured utility specification using a predefined code syntax (e.g., consistent with Apollo or Biogeme).
+In contrast, the CoT template instructs the LLM to (i) perform a descriptive analysis of the dataset, (ii) apply behavioural constraints commonly used in discrete choice modelling (e.g. negative cost sensitivity), and (iii) generate a structured utility specification using a predefined code syntax (e.g., consistent with Apollo or Biogeme).
 This strategy simulates common choice modelling workflows \citep{nova2024understanding}.\\

 We use two information settings illustrated in Figures \ref{fig:llm_flowchart1} and \ref{fig:llm_flowchart2}.
 In the Full Information setting (Figure \ref{fig:llm_flowchart1}), the LLM is provided with a structured input consisting of (i) choice dataset in CSV format, (ii) a structured markdown data description explaining the dataset and its variables, and (iii) a textual prompt (either ZSP or CoT).
-The LLM is instructed through the provided prompt to either suggest and estimate MNL models to indentify the best-fitting MNL specification or to suggest plausible specifications based on the provided data.
+The LLM is instructed through the provided prompt to either suggest and estimate MNL models to identify the best-fitting MNL specification or to suggest plausible specifications based on the provided data.
 In the Limited Information setting (Figure \ref{fig:llm_flowchart2}), the LLM is provided only with (i) the data description and (ii) a ZSP prompt strategy.
-In this setting, the LLM is asked to suggest MNL specifications that are both theoretically sound and expected to perform well empirically, despite not having access to the raw data.
-Thus, these experiments vary along three dimensions — \textbf{information setting}, \textbf{prompting strategy}, and \textbf{modelling goal} — resulting in a total of five experimental configurations, as summarized in Table (\ref{tab:Experiment-Setup-Overview}).
+In this setting, the LLM is asked to suggest MNL specifications that are both theoretically sound and expected to perform well empirically, despite not having access to the raw data.\\